RoundedMecha/EtrianOdyssey2HDSteamDeckSaveImporter/README.md

 # EtrianOdyssey2HDSteamDeckSaveImporter
-Import Your Etrain Odyssey HD Save To Etrian Odyssey 2 HD
+Import Your Etrain Odyssey HD Save To Etrian Odyssey 2 HD For Steam Deck